St. Patrick's Old Cathedral: History

 In 1836, the original cathedral was the subject of an attempted sack after tensions between Irish Catholics and anti-catholic Know-Nothing nativists led to a number of riots and other physical confrontations.
 The situation worsened when a brain-injured young woman, Maria Monk, wrote a book telling her "true" story – a Protestant girl who converted to Catholicism, and was then allegedly forced by nuns to have sex with priests, with the resulting children being baptized then killed horribly.
 Despite the book being debunked by a mildly anti-Catholic magazine editor, nativist anger at the story resulted in a decision to attack the cathedral.
 Loopholes were cut in the church's outer walls, which had just recently been built in 1834, and the building was defended from the rioters with muskets.
 Afterwards, the Ancient Order of Hibernians established its headquarters across the street from the church.

 In 1838, the cathedral was the location for the funeral of Lorenzo da Ponte, Mozart's primary librettist, who had fled to America in 1805 fearing bankruptcy.
 He became a professor at Columbia University and started what eventually became the Metropolitan Opera.
 The funeral was attended by an enormous number of people.

+On October 13, 1859, the cathedral was the venue for the lavish wedding of the 55-year-old Don Esteban Santa Cruz de Oviedo, an immensely wealthy Cuban landowner and slave-owner, to the 18-year-old socialite, Frances Amelia Bartlett, daughter of Washington Allon Bartlett, the family of whom was residing on 14th Street.
+The marriage was heralded by the press as "The Diamond Wedding," after the luxurious preparations were revealed, including opulent gifts of jewelry by the groom.
+It also sparked public debate and mockery over the issue of May–December unions.

 On October 7, 1866, the cathedral was gutted by a fire that spread from a nearby shop.
 Even though the new St. Patrick's was already under construction, the old cathedral was restored under the direction of architect Henry Engelbert.
 The first Mass was celebrated in the rebuilt cathedral on April 1, 1867.
 The new Old Cathedral was reopened in 1868.